yokoszn/arch/writeup-and-instructions.md

 Each section of this guide will explain not only the steps to achieve the setup but also the rationale behind choices and the workings of each tool. **Important standards** such as the Discoverable Partitions Specification (DPS) and the Unified Kernel Image format will be explained in context.
 By the end, you will have a secure Arch Linux installation suitable for sensitive environments or as a robust daily-driver system.

-> **Note:** This is a technical guide intended for users already comfortable with Linux basics and Arch Linux installation procedures.
-It assumes UEFI-capable hardware with TPM 2.0 support.
-For brevity, general Linux installation steps (like setting locale or creating a user) are mentioned but not deeply explained.
-Always refer to the official Arch Wiki for the most up-to-date details on specific commands and configuration files.

 ## Prerequisites and Preparation

 Before beginning the installation, ensure you have the following: